mcarolan/grayscale-browsing/README.md

-Monochrome Browsing
+Grayscale Browsing
 ====

-A simple Firefox extension that toggles monochromatic viewing on individual tabs.
+A simple Firefox extension that toggles grayscale viewing on individual tabs.

 Based on the [Your second WebExtension](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Your_second_WebExtension) tutorial on [MDN](https://developer.mozilla.org/).